 Talk to your doctor about ways to prevent gout attacks during your sleep.

 What are the complications of gout?

-Gout does not only cause pain.
-Having gout, and especially chronic gout, can lead to serious health problems over time if left uncontrolled.
-Learn about the complications of gout.
+Gout causes more than pain.
+Gout, especially chronic gout, can lead to serious medical problems over time if left unchecked.
+Learn more about the complications of gout.

 What are the tests for gout?